tytydraco/yessleep/out/Theres_a_universe_where_earth_is_filled_with_unknown_horrors_Part_2.md

 I remembered the time Eddie shape shifted into the Ice cream man.
 It was a time when we were young.
 We both got the ice cream we wanted just for free without anyone noticing.
 It was funny but also worrying because we could get caught.
 But that never happened and still felt funny every time I remember that day.

 "Eddie?
 You're Eddie."
 She nodded in reply.
 A gesture of yes.
 Then, right in front of my eyes, she formed into a grown up version of Eddie.
 The Eddie I remembered.
 My heart felt shocked as to what I've just learned.
-I ran to her and hugged her deeply than I could've ever done.
-We both hugged for a moment until she gently pushes me off.
+I ran to him and hugged him deeply than I could've ever done.
+We both hugged for a moment until he gently pushes me off.
 Tears started to appear beneath my eyes.
 I don't know what I was feeling but what I can say was joy.
 "Why didn't you tell me?"

 "Because I knew you would drag me with you If I tell you.
 You have to understand that I have to stay here.
 This is where I belong and I'm too dangerous to be with you."